SwissBIAS/SwissBIAS.github.io/_pages/tools.md

 {% endfor %}
 {% assign membertools = toollist | uniq | sort_natural %}

-A tool cloud illustrates the most common tools among our members, and the list of members using each tool
+A tool cloud illustrates the popularity of all tools used by our members.
+A click on the tool name scrolls down to the list of members using it.

 <p>
 {%- for tool in membertools -%}